ksivamuthu/microsoft-nodejs-bot-hol/1-setup/README.md

 # Lab 1 - Bot Framework Setup

+> Please note, Botbuilder v4 is released on Sep 21, 2018.
+This lab develops a bot using Botbuilder v3.

 In this lab, we'll setup our VSCode IDE for our Bot Framework development environment using NodeJS + Typescript.
 This includes

 1. Setup VSCode and tools to develop the bot framework project.